Reducing suicide deaths takes a community

 Identifying those at risk and connecting them to mental health services is too big a task for mental and physical health care providers alone.
 That’s why NCSS is actively training community members in Mental Health First Aid, which teaches people how to identify and respond to someone in need of mental health services.
 It’s ideal for people in human services, law enforcement, pastors, or anyone interested in being able to assist someone in need.

 NCSS also offers a version for people who work with youth, such as coaches, educators and camp counselors.
-This year, NCSS will be part of a national pilot training teens in mental health first aid.
+This year, NCSS is part of a national pilot training teens in mental health first aid.
 Another program, Umatter, trains community members specifically on suicide prevention.

 Just as with physical health, mental health clients, including those at risk of suicide, need a care plan that involves all care providers, mental and physical.